leangjia/blender_docs/manual/video_editing/sequencer/navigating.rst

    Global option to either display the waveform, or the strip info, or use the individual :ref:`strip option <sequencer-sound-waveform>`.
 Sequence Render Image
-   Render image at playhead position.
+   Render an image of the current frame.
 Sequence Render Animation
    Render timeline from Preview Start to Preview End Frame to a Video file or series of images.
 Export Subtitles